cnti-testcatalog/testsuite/CONTRIBUTING.md

 Issues
 ---
-Issues are used as the primary method for tracking items in the CNF CNF Test Suite initiative.
+Issues are used as the primary method for tracking items in the CNF Test Suite initiative.
 Please self-assign an issue to yourself when you start to work on it so we don't duplicate work :)

 - [Issues](https://github.com/cncf/cnf-conformance/issues)
     - [Good first issues](https://github.com/cncf/cnf-conformance/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)